 EA: I would say so.
 But what did you think of the way he gave the ring to Wynonna?

 TTVJ: I believe in my notes for the episode I wrote ‘Doc getting down on one knee!
 Are you trying to kill me, Emily Andras?’
 I almost passed out.

 EA: Look, we give and we take away.
-We should be worried about Doc though.
+We should be worried about Doc, though.
 I think Wynonna is being a tiny bit reckless about this, right?
 She’s pregnant.
-Is it the best idea to break this seal that the Widows also want to do?
+Is it the best idea to break this seal that the Widows also want?
 I don’t think so.
 I’m just worried about Doc being mortal.
 I’m really worried about it.

 TTVJ: I’m worried every time he coughs!

 EA: Yeah, maybe he should stop smoking those cigarellos.